MarcelKaemper/boilerplate-master/README.md

 A program that generates boilerplate files whenever you need.

 You can edit/add boilerplates here: ~/.bpm/boilerplates.
-Feel free to open pull requests if the boilerplate is mandatory.
+Feel free to open pull requests if your boilerplate/edit is mandatory.
 If you want to contribute, make sure to use the following naming standard:
 ```
 .bpm/boilerplates/<language>/<boilerplate-name>.